 We are people with a message.
-That message is Jesus Christ and him crucified; the free grace of God for sinners; justification by faith apart from our own efforts; and the reality and power of the regenerating work of the Holy Spirit in the human heart.
+That message is a person: Jesus Christ.
+It is his life, death, resurrection and return.
+It is the free grace of God that is available in him.
+It is justification by faith in Christ alone apart from our own efforts.
+It is the reality and power of the regenerating work of the Holy Spirit in the human heart.

-Our worldview is shaped by the over-arching narrative of the Bible which, for all its sophistication, is one book with one story.
+Our worldview is the big story of the Bible.
 This story begins with ‘Creation’ and ‘Fall’ before unfolding God’s plan of ‘Redemption’ and ‘New Creation’ in Christ.

-We are concerned above all to know God himself, acknowledging that he formed us for himself and that our hearts will always be restless until they find their rest in him.
+Above all, we are concerned to know God himself.
+We acknowledge that he formed us for himself, and that our hearts will always be restless until they find their rest in him.

 We stand therefore firmly in the mainstream of historic, orthodox Christianity, tracing our heritage back through the Evangelical Fathers of the Eighteenth Century, the Reformed Confessions of the Seventeenth Century, and the great ecumenical creeds of the early church, to the Bible itself.